frontendnetwork/veganify/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report for a bug in VeganCheck.me
-title: "[Possible bug]"
+title: "[BUG]"
 labels: bug
-assignees: philipbrembeck

 ---

 ## Bug description